 Follow an artist.
 Music automatically follows the artists found in your music library.
-To follow other artists, navigate to an artist's page, then tap Follow.
-To stop following an artist, go to the artist's page, then tap Unfollow.
-Or tap (), tap Following, then tap Unfollow next to the artist's name.
+To follow other artists, search for an artist, then tap Follow on the artist's page.
+To stop following an artist, go to the artist's page, then tap Following.
+Or tap 1, tap Following, then tap Unfollow next to the artist's name.